Arthur Kreiger, Sylvia Pasternack Marx Professor of Music, Fellow, Ammerman Center for Arts and Technology

 B.A., M.A., University of Connecticut; D.M.A., Columbia University

-His compositions are recorded on Odyssey, Spectrum, Finnadar, CRI, Neuma, Context and New World Records.
-Kreiger's professional honors include the Rome Prize, a Guggenheim Fellowship, as well as commissions from the Fromm and Koussevitzky Foundations and the National Endowment for the Arts.
+Kreiger’s compositions are recorded on Odyssey, Spectrum, Finnadar, CRI, Neuma, SEAMUS, Context and New World Records.
+His professional honors include the Rome Prize, a Guggenheim Fellowship, as well as commissions from the Fromm and Koussevitzky Foundations and the National Endowment for the Arts.
 He has served as composer in residence at William Paterson University, The North Carolina School of the Arts and at The Composers Conference at Wellesley.

 The composer was the recipient of the 1993 Brandeis University Creative Arts Medal.
 A portion of the text of this award citing his electronic music follows.